mschult2/ARM-synthesizer/README.md

 # ARM Musical Synthesizer
 ARM microcontroller code for an interactive audio synthesizer.
-C and ARM assembly.
+Written in ARM assembly and C.

 The synethesizer is a circuit I made, consisting of an STM controller connected to mostly digital components for controlling display and input.